Massipssa/ansible/docs/concepts.md

 dabase3.hotname
 ```

-* Ansible tower: framework desgin to access Ansible using GUI
+* Ansible tower: framework design to access Ansible using GUI
-* We can use jinja templating in ansible
+* We can use Jinja templating in ansible
 * Loops:
 ```yaml
     tasks: